hystax/optscale_arcee/README.md

 ## *The OptScale ML profiling tool by Hystax*

 Arcee is a tool that helps you to integrate ML tasks with [OptScale](https://my.optscale.com/).
-This tool can automatically collect executor metadata from cloud and process stats.
+This tool can automatically collect executor metadata from the cloud and process stats.

 ## Installation
-Arcee requires python 3.7+ to run.
+Arcee requires Python 3.7+ to run.
 To install the `optscale_arcee` package, use pip:
 ```sh
 pip install optscale-arcee
 ```

 ## Import
-Import the optscale_arcee module into your code as follows:
+Import the `optscale_arcee` module into your code as follows:
 ```sh
 import optscale_arcee as arcee
 ```